benmaximov/echo_server/README.md

     - skip the bytes if the buffer overflows (currently the chosen option)
         - pros: buffer with predefined size, statically allocated is better for the performance.
 Easier data manipulation
         - cons: will trim the longer messages
-- external message processing function - can be easily replaced to change the server's purpose or add/modify additional service commands
+- external message processing function - can be easily replaced to change the server's function or add/modify additional service commands
 - SO_REUSEADDR option for the listening socket allows a quick restart of the app in the development and testing scenarios